hanchon/tx_sender/README.md

 # Configuration

-* Create a config.json using the config.example.json and configure your nodes.
+* Create a config.json using the config.example.json and set your values.

 # Run